Spelling

 Handwriting

 We feel it is important to support children to develop neat, attractive and consistent handwriting.
 The development of an efficient, legible style assists pupils in all forms of written recording.
 We want to help children with layout, presentation and the way they organise themselves on paper.
-If success is achieved in this area, they have pride in their written work, tend to be better at spelling and are more motivated to write.
-Getting the right habits established early on is key to future success.
 We appreciate that some children find this more difficult than others and will offer additional support or alternative ways of recording when necessary.

 As soon as pupils are able to orientate their letters correctly, they are taught how to join their letters.
 Short, focused handwriting sessions are taught on a regular basis.
 Handwriting has a high focus and a high status at our school.